 Kathryn is honored to help lead the Arts Everywhere initiative at Carolina.
 Kathryn oversees all aspects of the initiative including strategic programming designed to increase arts access for members of the greater Carolina community, including opportunities to create, experience, and learn through the arts.
-Kathryn hopes to work closely with broad community of campus partners, including the following alumni, faculty, and student groups that advise the initiative: the Carolina Arts Leadership Council, Campus Arts Council, and Carolina Arts Ambassadors.
+She works closely with a broad community of campus partners, including the following alumni, faculty, and student groups that advise the initiative: the Carolina Arts Leadership Council, Campus Arts Council, and Carolina Arts Ambassadors.

-Prior to joining the Arts Everywhere team, Kathryn worked for the Green Music Center at Sonoma State University, where she oversaw strategic communications, publications, and media relations.
+Before joining the Arts Everywhere team, Kathryn worked for the Green Music Center at Sonoma State University, where she oversaw strategic communications, publications, and media relations.
 Prior to her work at the Green Music Center, she was based for fifteen years in New York City, working as a communications associate with the New York Philharmonic as well as a publicist for several classical music PR firms.
 Kathryn holds a B.M. and M.M. from Westminster Choir College in Princeton, NJ, and sings regularly with choral ensembles around the Triangle and beyond.

 Marketing & Development Communications Manager